mqingcs/Project-VERITAS-The-Digital-Truth-Lens/docs/project_guide.md

     *   Click "Load Unpacked".
     *   Select the `build/chrome-mv3-prod` folder.

-5.  **Deploy Google Gemini API KEY**:
+5.  **Deploy Google Gemini API key**:
-    *   Click the extension icon, then click the settings ⚙️ icon in the sidebar, and find the "🔑 GEMINI API KEY" input box, input your Google Gemini API Key.
+    *   Click the extension icon, then click the settings ⚙️ icon in the sidebar, and find the "🔑 GEMINI API KEY" input box, input your Google Gemini API key.
     *   Click "SAVE API KEY" button.

 **Congratulations!** You have successfully installed Project VERITAS.